paul-schaaf/blog/blog/_posts/2020-12-24-build-an-escrow-on-solana.md

 The first instruction that is created is to create the new X token account that will be transferred to the PDA eventually.
 Note that it's just built here, nothing is sent yet.
 The function requires the user to specify which program the new account should belong to (`programId`), how much space it should have (`space`), what the initial balance should be (`lamports`), where to transfer that balance from (`fromPubkey`) and the address of the new account (`newAccountPubkey`).
 It's pretty straightforward except for line 5 where we meet a new Solana term: [Rent](https://docs.solana.com/implemented-proposals/rent).

 > Rent is deducted from accounts according to their space requirements regularly.
-An account can, however, be made rent-exempt if its balance is higher than some threshhold that depends on the space it's consuming.
+An account can, however, be made rent-exempt if its balance is higher than some threshold that depends on the space it's consuming

-`connection.getMinimumBalanceForRentExemption(AccountLayout.span, 'singleGossip')` finds exactly this threshhold for the size of a token account (`=AccountLayout.span`).
+`connection.getMinimumBalanceForRentExemption(AccountLayout.span, 'singleGossip')` finds exactly this threshold for the size of a token account (`=AccountLayout.span`).

 What about the `'singleGossip'` argument? `singleGossip` is one of the available [_Commitments_](https://solana-labs.github.io/solana-web3.js/typedef/index.html#static-typedef-Commitment) and tells us how to query the network.
 Which commitment level to pick depends on your use case.
 If you're moving millions and want to be as sure as possible that your tx cannot be rolled back, choose `max`. `singleGossip` is still pretty safe because of [optimistic confirmation and slashing](https://docs.solana.com/proposals/optimistic-confirmation-and-slashing).